LTC Daniel Wardrop congratulating Joseph E. Siwy on his promotion to Captain - 1968

 LT Joseph Siwy, MAJ William Massey (S-3), MAJ Charles Kelly (XO), LT Charles Wray

-photographs above from the collection of
+photograph above from the collection of

 Captain Jerry D. Ritter